dask/dask/docs/source/dataframe.rst

 This limitation is for two reasons:

 1. The pandas API is *huge*
-2. Some operations are genuinely hard to do in parallel (e.g. sort).
+2. Some operations are genuinely hard to do in parallel (for example sort).

 Additionally, some important operations like ``set_index`` work, but are slower than in pandas because they may write out to disk.